mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 (A loud thunderstorm is going on during this talk.)

 ... when the Buddha Shakyamuni sat in meditation, in zazen, under a tree, *[there is a sound of thunder]* he had [a] tremendous sound of thunder, that was more than this.
 But, his meditation, zazen, was not disturbed by the thunder.
 And after zazen, he stood from his seat, and practiced kinhin, walking meditation.
 At that time, [the] thunder was completely gone.
 The surroundings were very quiet.
 Around him, there was one of the Buddhist laymen, who watched the Buddha's meditation.
 But the Buddha's zazen *[sound of thunder]* was never disturbed by [the] thunder, *[loud sound of thunder continues]* [even though it] was [a] really tremendous sound of thunder.
-He asked the Buddha: "Four cows and two farmers were killed by electric shock of lightning at this time, a few minutes ago. *[long sound of thunder, or maybe an airplane low overhead]* Did you hear the sound of the thunder?" *[the sound continues]* The layman said, "There was a huge sound of thunder, everyone knew that.
+He asked the Buddha: "Four cows and two farmers were killed by electric shock of lightning at this time, a few minutes ago. *[long sound of thunder, or maybe an airplane low overhead]* Did you hear the sound of the thunder?" *[the sound continues]* The layman [continued], "There was a huge sound of thunder, everyone knew that.
 Did you sleep at that time?"
 Buddha said, "No, I didn't sleep."
-So the layman said, "Were you in the state of [a] person who [is] without consciousness?"
+So the layman [asked], "Were you in the state of [a] person who [is] without consciousness?"
 The Buddha said, "No. I did zazen, with consciousness."
 So [the] layman said, "That's excellent, wonderful!
 I have never [something like this] heard before."
 So the layman really respected [*thunder*] the Buddha Shakyamuni's zazen.

 ##### 4:14

-And in those days, the attainment of samadhi with no consciousness was regarded as the highest level of spiritual life.
+In those days, the attainment of samadhi with no consciousness was regarded as the highest level of spiritual life.
 [From] this point, you can stop [your] breath for a certain period of time, or you can stay in a sort of death.
-You can stop functioning of your heart.
+You can stop the functioning of your heart.

 So that was really [the] highest level of practice in those days, practice [informed] by Brahmanism.
 So, if people attained this, everybody respected [it].
 But Buddha didn't do [this]; Buddha did zazen with consciousness.
 Never-the-less, he didn't hear the sound.
 His zazen was not disturbed by the sound of meditation, the sound of the thunder.
 So, this layman had never heard before about such a kind of zazen.
 So he said, "How wonderful, excellent it is!"